Mean field theory of spin glasses: Fully connected models

 \subsubsection{1-step replica symmetry breaking}

 The saddle point equation for $Q$ is complicated and cannot be solved in general.
 We need a simple {\it ansatz} on the form of the matrix $Q$ in order to find the solution.
 How can we guess the form of $Q$?
-At this point remember that the $nm$ replicas are divided in blocks of $m$ replicas, such that each block is coupled while replicas in different blocks are not coupled.
+At this point we have to reintroduce the coupling term.
+A quick look to the previous computation reveals that in presence of the coupling the $nm$ replicas are divided in blocks of $m$ replicas, such that each block is coupled while replicas in different blocks are not coupled.
+Let us label by $B$ the blocks.
+Because the coupling term only depends on $Q_{ab}$, we can carry out the same computation and we find \beq X(Q)=\frac{\beta^2}{4} \sum_{ab} Q_{ab}^p+ \frac{1}{2} \log \det Q + \b\ee \sum_B \sum_{ab \in B} Q_{ab} \ . \eeq We see that the coupling term {\it breaks explicitly} the replica symmetry.

 The matrix element $Q_{ab}$, according to (\ref{Qab}), measures the overlap of replicas $a$ and $b$, \ie how much the two replicas are close to each other.
-Therefore, it is very natural to assume that replicas that are in the same block have high overlap due to the external coupling, while replicas in different blocks have much smaller overlap: in practice we can assume that their overlap is zero, as it would be for completely uncorrelated replicas.
+Therefore, it is very natural to assume that the replicas within a same block have high overlap due to the external coupling, while replicas in different blocks have much smaller overlap: in practice we can assume that their overlap is zero, as it would be for completely uncorrelated replicas.
 Moreover, we assume that the overlap between coupled replicas is the same for any pair of replicas $a\neq b$ belonging to the same block.
-This {\it ansatz}, that is the simplest possible, is called {\it 1-step replica symmetry breaking} ({\sc 1rsb}) for reasons that will be clear in the following.
+This {\it ansatz}, which is the simplest possible, is called {\it 1-step replica symmetry breaking} ({\sc 1rsb}) for reasons that will be made clear below.
+The {\sc 1rsb} {\it ansatz} for $Q$ reads, for $n=2$ and $m=3$: